DIY Tie Front Blouse

 Overall, this Simplicity pattern was very easy to sew.
 I followed all of the instructions, except for the sleeve steps.
 I will definitely be making more of this straightforward pattern and wearable style.

 I hope you will try to make a blouse!
 I would recommend this one for spring and summer.
-The Simplicity pattern is readily available online at an with all the variations, you can make it again and again.
+The Simplicity pattern is readily available online and with all the variations, you can make it again and again.